All shareable datasets can be registered in the Data Hub Catalog by exposing them in an OData service. The registration includes the following:

-If you add an entity that is associated with another entity that is exposed in the same OData service, you will be asked whether you want to include the association in the service definition.
-Click Yes and the association between the two entities will be included under Attributes and associations.
+If you add an entity that is associated with another entity that is exposed in the same OData service, the association between the two entities will be included under Attributes and associations.

 Add a Summary and Description of the service In the Properties pane:

-When the app is deployed with Run, the OData services defined for the app will automatically be registered in the Data Hub Catalog.
+When the app is deployed with Publish, the OData services defined for the app will automatically be registered in the Data Hub Catalog.

-The app has to be deployed to the Mendix Cloud or to your organization’s environment using Run for the service to be registered in the Data Hub Catalog.
+The app has to be deployed to the Mendix Cloud using Publish for the service to be registered in the Data Hub Catalog.
 If you are deploying to another environment, then you will have to use the Data Hub API to set-up a deployment pipeline.

 4 OData Service Screen